-On December 29, 2021, the Company acquired substantially all the assets, consisting principally of inventory and undeveloped cemetery property, of Lakeland Place Garden Park Cemetery, LLC, Lakeland Place, LLC. and Kelman, LLC. ("Lakeland Place"), located in Brandon, Mississippi (the "Lakeland Acquisition").
-Lakeland Place will be combined with PLC's existing Ott & Lee business also located in Brandon, Mississippi, and the Company intends to further develop the property to support its organic growth initiatives.
+On December 29, 2021, the Company completed the Lakeland Acquisition, acquiring substantially all the assets, consisting principally of inventory and undeveloped cemetery property, of Lakeland Place Garden Park Cemetery, LLC, Lakeland Place, LLC and Kelman, LLC., located in Brandon, Mississippi.
+The purchased cemetery will be combined with PLC's existing Ott & Lee business also located in Brandon, Mississippi, and the Company intends to further develop the property to support its organic growth initiatives.
 The Lakeland Acquisition was financed with the Credit Facility and available cash on hand.